 Work can be stressful.
 Being out of work can be very stressful.
 And looking for work is stressful as well.
 There are few things (a visit to the dentist, for example) more sweaty palm inducing than sitting through a job interview.
-Whether your angst is attributable to the importance of getting the job or because you’re uncomfortable talking about yourself, it’s normal to feel nervous about a job interview.

 So, what can you do to settle those interview jitters?